kujenga/website/content/blog/go-mlp.md

 With these two structures defined, we can look at how the training process works.
-The entry point is the `Train` function, which iterates for a given number of "epochs".
+The entry point is the `Train` function, which iterates for a given number of `epochs`.
 Each epoch is a pass over the entire dataset.
 Training happens iteratively, with each step containing two passes.

 For each input, we first propagate the weights and subsequent layer outputs